Self-Referrals

 Self-Care

 Self care is about looking after yourself in a healthy way.
 It can be anything from brushing your teeth, doing some exercise, managing common conditions (like headaches, colds and flu) or living with a long-term health problem, such as asthma or diabetes.
-Click here
+Visit www.selfcareforum.org/resources/patient-portal for more information.

 Referral to Hospital